20 years. Wow. We are both proud and humbled, as we reach our 20th anniversary.

 - The next step is Perspective.
 This is how well you "see" each situation and various viewpoints.
 Perspective helps you connect the dots all the way through to the conclusion.
 It enables you to identify and overcome barriers.

-- The third component is Personal Qualities.
-Who you really are at your core.
+- Third is Personal Qualities.
+Who you really are.
 Creative.
 Persistent.
 Accountable.
 Ethical.
-Collaborative.
-These and many more make you an excellent person.
+These and many more traits make you an excellent person.

 - Finally, in the end, it’s all about Interpersonal Relations.
 How well do you work with others?
-Does everyone want you on their team?
+Do people want you on their team?
 Are you thankful?
 Realistic?
 Helpful?
-Are you the teammate others want in their foxhole during the tough times?
+Are you the teammate others want in their foxhole during challenging times?

-When combined, these Expectations of Excellence have been the key for us to build and sustain our culture, which in turn allows us to build and strengthen our client relationships.
+When combined, these Expectations of Excellence are the key to build and sustain outstanding culture.
+That, in turn, allows you to build and strengthen personal relationships.

 We have many long-term client relationships.
 One person has hired us at four different places (that's a record!).
 We have so many friends, fans, alums, connections ... we are truly blessed to attain this milestone because we've connected with so many great people.

-I'm often asked, "What is the key to building a successful firm?"
-I nod, knowingly, quietly lean-in and whisper, "surround yourself with excellent teammates and work for excellent clients."
+I'm often asked, "What is the key to building a successful consultancy?"
+I nod, knowingly, quietly lean-in and whisper, "surround yourself with smart and successful clients."
 Some secret, eh?

 This approach has worked for our first 20 years, and I'm certain it will continue to work well for us into the future.